Atlanta Unpaid Wages Attorneys Stand Up for Rights of Workers and Employers

 A perceived lapse in wage payments may be due to a clerical error or another form of innocent mistake.
 There also might be a justifiable reason why the employer has not paid.
 Many disputes can be resolved by a discussion between the employee and the company’s human resources department.

 Employees who feel the company has not offered a reasonable explanation for the pay shortfall should seek the advice of an experienced wage and hour law attorney.
-The disparity may be correctable without resort to litigation.
-However, if an employer acted in bad faith, the employee may be entitled not only to back pay but also to a penalty equal to the amount withheld, essentially doubling the amount that can be recovered.
+The disparity may be correctable without resorting to litigation.
+However, if an employer acted in bad faith, the employee may be entitled not only to back pay but also to an amount equal to the amount withheld, essentially doubling the amount that can be recovered.
 The employee may also sue for attorneys’ fees and court costs.
-Such claims must be made within either two or three years after the work is performed, depending on circumstances.
+Depending on circumstances, such claims must be made within two or three years after the work is performed.

 Contact a skilled Georgia employment and labor lawyer for help on unpaid wage claims

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC provides thorough and efficient advocacy in disputes over allegedly unpaid wages.
-Call us at 470-443-0524 or contact us online to arrange for a consultation.
+DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC provides thorough and efficient advocacy in disputes over allegedly unpaid wages.
+Call us at or contact us online to arrange for a consultation.
 Our Atlanta office has convenient on and off-street parking and is ADA accessible.